Sarath-dba/PracticalApplication_3/README.md

 Compare Logistic Regression Model with KNeighbors, SVM & Decision Tree models and record the accuracy score on training and test datasets

-Observation: The best Model is LogisticRegression with better traing and test accuracy scores.
+Observation: The best Model is SVC with below training.
+Training Model:SVM - SVC()
+Parameters:{'kernel': ['linear', 'rbf'], 'C': [0.1, 1, 10]}
+Best Parameters for SVM: {'C': 10, 'kernel': 'rbf'}

-SVM model is taking too much time for fitting and predictions.
-So, this may not be right choice for this classification problem unless we have more compute resources.
+SVC model is taking too much time for fitting and predictions.
+So, this may not be right choice for larger datasets

+#### Tuning the model
+We noticed sigmoid and rbf kernels are taking long time for model training.
+So, we used SVC with linear Kernel and tuned penalty and Learning rate parameters.
+We resolved the model traning time with this approach but came with trade off on slight decrease in score and test accuracy comapred to rbf kernel.

+#### Conclusion
+#### KNN has best Training Accuracy & Score.
+Rest of the model have very close Training acuracy and scores.
+#### LinearSVC has the best Test accuracy score with lower training time.
+### LinearSVC will be good fit for this dataset